Griesheim Airport: Origins

 In 1874, the area south of Griesheim was established as a German Army artillery firing range.
 In 1908, August Euler recognized the suitability of the site as an airfield, and conducted the first glider flights at the location of the current airfield in December 1908.
 Afterward, he presented to the German government a request to lease a portion of the site (380 acres) for use as an airfield.
 Early in 1909 the lease was completed.
-In February, August Euler erected a building on the site, which he relocated from Mainz castle, costing him 2,400 Marks.
+In February, Euler erected a building on the site, which he relocated from Mainz castle, costing him 2,400 Marks.
 In that building he began aircraft production.
 On 31 December 1909, he earned the first civil pilot's license in Germany.
 Between 1909 and 1911 in Griesheim Euler trained 74 pilots.
-The most famous student pilot was Prince Henry of Prussia, the brother of the German Emperor.
+The most famous student pilot was Prince Henry of Prussia, the brother of the German Emperor, Wilhelm II.

 In 1913 the airfield was designated "Flying station Darmstadt-Griesheim" and was taken over by the German Army.
 During World War I, the airfield was turned into a Prisoner of War Camp, eventually holding over 15,000 soldiers.
 At the end of the war, the Treaty of Versailles prohibited German military flying, and the French Army moved into the area for occupation duty.
 The occupying force remained until 1930 when the French military withdrew.

 After the withdrawal of the French in June 1930 the airfield was re-established.
 In April 1932 the city of Darmstadt, leased the approximately 70 acre airfield for their new airport.
 In May 1933 the German Research Institute for Gliding (DFS) moved their institution into the barracks at the airport formerly used by the French.